Reel Action on the Kanektok River, Alaska

 We'll be staying in Reel Action's full service tent lodge designed to provide guests with all the comforts needed for living in the bush.
 The lodge is located one mile from tide water and was carefully chosen to provide guests a front row seat of the freshest chrome bright fly fishing action in Alaska.
 The best holding water is right in front of the lodge.
 The Kanektok River leopard rainbows are famous and spectacular when caught on top water flies.
 Bring your mouse patterns!

 The camp features customized wall tents equipped with wood floors and carpeting.
 The tents are super strong, waterproof, and can withstand the weather conditions in Alaska.
 For comfort, the camp sleeps single occupancy, one client per tent cabin.
 The ten cabins are furnished with a padded cot with quilt and high quality sleeping bag, soft pillows, dresser, lantern mosquito coil, clean linens for showering, hangers, screened windows, wifi, and plenty of storage.
 Quiet generator power for C-Pap machines and even reading material.
-With over 45 years experience, master chef, John Schumacher, serves meals of steak, salmon, and wild game in the dining tent which also features a TV and DVD player, fly tying tables, and general gathering area.
+A master chef serves meals of steak, salmon, and wild game in the dining tent which also features a TV and DVD player, fly tying tables, and general gathering area.